 Release Date: May 16, 1976

 Coming 18 years after the previous installment, That’s Entertainment!
-III was well worth the wait and was no mere scraping the bottom of the barrel, either..
-The film is filled with many delights including several previously unreleased outtakes and rarities.
+III was well worth the wait and was no mere scraping the bottom of the barrel, either.
+The film is filled with endless delights including several previously unreleased outtakes and rarities.
 The highlight of the outtakes was the theatrical premiere of Judy’s “Mr. Monotony” from Easter Parade (1948) (a different edit of the number first appeared on the home media laserdisc release of the film in 1992), and the cut numbers, newly restored, from Judy’s short time on Annie Get Your Gun in 1949.
-That footage had previously been released on poorly executed bootleg videos.
+That footage had previously been released on poorly executed bootleg videos with muddy images and muddled sound.

 Other outtake highlights include the extensive “March of the Doagies” from The Harvey Girls (1946) and Lena Horne’s glorious “Ain’t It The Truth” from Cabin in the Sky (1943).
-This was Horne’s return to the studio after several decades.
+Horne hosted one of the segments, which was her return to the studio after several decades.
 Legendary MGM hairdresser Sidney Guilaroff, who was Horne’s hair stylist during her time at MGM, returned specifically to work with her again.

 The format of the film was the same as the first installment in that it focused solely on musical numbers.
 It was also hosted, as was the first one, by a succession of stars from the era returning to the MGM lot once again, with Gene Kelly as the emcee who opened and closed the film as well as hosting the first segment.
 It was his final on-screen appearance.